TRY OUR EASY BUSINESS INCOME LIMIT CALCULATOR CALCULATOR

 Actual Loss Sustained

-Include all operating expenses listed on the business' income statement or federal tax return.
-We recommend including all because it is difficult to determine which expenses will continue until the time of a loss.
-Some expenses may not continue at the full amount while other expenses may continue but at a temporary location.
-Therefore this calculator includes all operating expenses.
+When applying to the insurance company for business interruption coverage, include all operating expenses listed on the business income statement or federal tax return.
+It is difficult to determine which expenses for normal operations will continue until the time of a loss.
+Some costs may not continue at the full amount while other expenses, such as utility services, may continue but at a temporary location.

 Net Income or Loss